Kalikoze/be_resources/module1/assessments/paired_rubric.md

 ## Functionality: 3

-  * **4** Student starts developing and describe the completion of a viable solution for iteration 4
+  * **4** Student starts developing and can describe the completion of a viable solution for iteration 4
   * **3** Student completes iteration 3
   * **2** Student completes the first 3 tasks
   * **1** Student completes the first 2 tasks